 The normal full-time course load is three semester courses.
 Each semester course is reckoned as requiring the equivalent of at least one month's full-time work.
 A student who is also preparing for language examinations, taking non-credit courses or otherwise engaged in non-credit study will usually take less than a normal course load.
-Taking less than a normal full-time course load does not in itself jeopardize the student's full-time status.
+Taking less than a normal full-time course load does not in itself jeopardize the student's full-time status, subject to regulations of the Ontario Ministry for Advanced Education and Skills.